dotnet-social/community/README.md

 ## Mastodon instance

-TODO: explain how mastodon was instaled and the differences applied, more precisely regarding the location of the public files on `/datadrive/`
+TODO: explain how mastodon was installed and the differences applied, more precisely regarding the location of the public files on `/datadrive/`